 - Policy Memos

-Network Services 2020 (NS2020) is GSA’s evolving strategy for the next generation of telecommunications and information technology (IT) infrastructure services.
-NS2020 provides a roadmap for the future of GSA’s Network Services Programs (NSP), including evolution beyond Networx, the Regional Local Service Agreements (LSAs), and other current contracts.
-The NS2020 portfolio will facilitate procurement and serve as a streamlined “one stop shop” for all federal telecommunications and IT infrastructure offerings.
+Network Services 2020 (NS2020) is our evolving strategy for the next generation of telecommunications and information technology (IT) infrastructure services.
+It provides a roadmap for the future of our Network Services Programs (NSP), including evolution beyond Networx, the regional Local Service Agreements (LSAs), and other current contracts.
+The NS2020 portfolio will make it easier to get our federal telecommunications and IT infrastructure offerings.

-For further discussion regarding improving the process of transitioning services to a contract in the NS2020 portfolio, please see the NS2020 Transition Strategy white paper (PDF, 538 KB).
+For more about improving the process of transitioning services to a contract in the NS2020 portfolio, please see the NS2020 Transition Strategy white paper (PDF, 538 KB).

 Goals and Benefits

 |Lower overall costs to the government through reduced acquisition costs and increased savings through aggregated volume buying||Enables agencies to move to a fully outsourced managed services or cloud model as well as to maintain a self-managed infrastructure model|

 |Accommodate a comprehensive range of government purchasing patterns from enterprise-wide procurements to quick turnaround buys||Enables procurement of integrated solutions|

 |Provide agility and flexibility||Fosters competition and promotes small business participation|

 |Facilitate ease of transition||Provides needed, value-added support services|